Reduction of Joule Losses in Memristive Switching Using Optimal Control: Unconstrained optimization problems

 \subsubsection{Optimal control of a threshold-type memristive device}

-Traditional experimental memristive devices~\cite{Song2023-wo,holy} demonstrate switching with a threshold, since it is essential for nonvolatile information storage.
+Traditional experimental memristive devices~\cite{Song2023-wo,holy} demonstrate switching with a threshold, which is essential for nonvolatile information storage.
 In the following, we apply the optimization approach from Subsec.~\ref{sec:2B1} to a memristive device described by a model featuring a threshold.
 Specifically, we consider a device described by the equations~\cite{pershin09b}

 where $k>0$ is the constant, $R_{on}$ and $R_{off}$ are the on-state and off-state resistances, and $V_{on}$ and $V_{off}$ are the thresholds.
-According to the equations above, when the voltage is greater than $V_{on}$, the memristive system switches to the high-resistance state, $R_{off}$.
+According to the above equations, when the voltage is greater than $V_{off}$, the memristive system switches to the high-resistance state, $R_{off}$.